Autodesk guided troubleshooting

 Based on the success of the initial troubleshooting forms, and following principles of designing simple flows for complex and detailed information, I designed a “symptom checker” that would walk customers through error messages and potential solutions.

-KPIs & customer impact
+KPIs & Customer Impact

 We planned to monitor the helpfulness score on articles before and after implementation, and the total number of support cases generated from each article.